liam2258/HuffmanCompAndDecomp/README.md

 # C++ Huffman Compressor and Decompressor

-A file compressor and decompressor written in C++ that utilizes Huffman coding.
+A file compressor and decompressor for Linux, written in C++ that utilizes Huffman coding.
 The program takes a file and outputs a compressed version of it as a .hcmp file (Short for Huffman compression!).
 These hcmp files can then be decompressed into their original state.

 ## Table of Contents